EvergreenHZ/See-Let-Pointer-Fly/README.md

 # Introduction
-Here, I try to implement some frequently used data structure and improve my poor coding ability.
+Here, I try to implement some frequently used data structures and improve my poor coding ability.